 The tenure and promotion process at the University of Florida is governed by guidelines developed at the university, college, and unit levels.
 Lower-level guidelines must conform to those at higher levels.
 Accordingly, nothing in this document supersedes or replaces the procedures described in the university tenure and promotion guidelines or in the current collective bargaining agreement (CBA).
-Candidates for tenure and/or promotion should familiarize themselves with (a) the clarifications of criteria in their own department or unit, (b) college clarifications (Appendix 1), (c) college guidelines (the current document), (d) university criteria (Appendix 2) and (e) university guidelines, available at http://aa.ufl.edu/policies/tenure-and-promotion-information/.
+Candidates for tenure and/or promotion should familiarize themselves with (a) the clarifications of criteria in their own unit, (b) college clarifications (Appendix 1), (c) college guidelines (the current document), (d) university criteria (Appendix 2) and (e) university guidelines (attached and also available through the following link: http://aa.ufl.edu/policies/tenure-and-promotion-information/.

 Candidates for tenure and/or promotion are ultimately responsible for preparing the packet, reviewing it for content and format, and approving its submission.
-However, prior to final submission, packets should also be reviewed by unit personnel and also by Human Resources Director Carolyn Lebron (clebron@ufl.edu) in the college office.
+However, prior to final submission, packets should also be reviewed by unit personnel and by Human Resources Director Carolyn Lebron (clebron@ufl.edu) in the college office.
 Care should be taken by unit personnel to allow sufficient time for the college review.
-Through August 15, 2021, more general questions about the tenure and promotion process should be directed to Associate Dean David Pharies (pharies@ufl.edu).
+More general questions about the tenure and promotion process should be directed to Associate Dean Mary Watt (marywatt@ufl.edu).

-The deadline for final packet submission to the college level is Friday, October 8, 2021 at 5 PM.
+The deadline for final packet submission to the College level is Monday, October 7, 2022 at 5 PM.
 Department votes should be conducted by mid-September in order to allow time for the chair's letter of transmittal to be written and final editing of the packet to be completed prior to the deadline.
 Except for the chair's letter, the tenure and promotion dossier must be complete at the time of the departmental review and vote.